 Street food is basically a micro-industry where people in towns and cities in the third world can make some money and, in turn, develop the whole economy.
 Studies showed that billions is made by the sale of street food across Asia and this leads to helpful self-sufficiency.
 A full story of the street food lessons from Asia can be found in this report.

 Back on the street, and it is said that the best cities for street food are Penang in Malaysia, Taipei in Taiwan, Bangkok in Thailand, Fukuoka in Japan, Hanoi in Vietnam, Seoul in South Korea and Singapore.
-A trip to all these cities would see you filled with some of the finest street dishes known to man.
+Make sure to book a hotel in Taipei, Bangkok and all these cities and experience some of the finest street dishes known to man.

 This all comes at little cost.
 But, oftentimes, a stint in Asia is a stop-off before heading down to Australia.
 With prices understandably rising, it’s time to find the deals and get more for your money from the booming country and continent.
 But how?